 - Hard-to-Earn Certifications: Credentials with rigorous requirements or low pass rates

-- Relevant Technical Certifications: Technology-specific credentials for IT/tech roles
+- Relevant Technical Certifications: Technology-specific credentials for IT or tech roles

 Consider Omitting These: